 Seriously, Gilmore Girls ended seven years ago and it’s still my favorite show.
 I’d like to pretend I don’t plan my mornings around ABC Family reruns of it, but I’m not a liar.
 I’d also like to pretend I didn’t wear out my first set of DVDs and have to buy another but you get the point.
 The show never gets old.
 The writing is pithy and intelligent, the characters are well-written and complex, and I think I learned half of what I know about obscure pop culture references from watching it.
 But the best part of the show, in my opinion (besides Jess Mariano), is the emphasis on good literature.

 Rory Gilmore was my role model since I was about nine years old, and whenever she read a book, I put it on my list.
 She’s also got great style and apparently a secret tunnel into a well-stocked Anthropologie.
-I read an article once about the hundreds of books mentioned on the show and from that moment on, made it my mission to read a lot of them, if not all.
-Here’s a bunch on my TBR or my Read list, what I loved, how it’s mentioned, and some pretty boys thrown in for good measure.
+Here are some of my favorite moments from the bookish moments on the show and the books included on the Rory Gilmore Reading List!

 1. Rory tells Dean to read Anna Karenina:

 I read Anna Karenina a couple of years ago and remembered how it was one of Rory’s favorite books, and for very good reason.
 The girl’s got taste.

 2. Jess asks Rory if she’s read Please Kill Me:

 This book is on my TBR list.
 It’s an oral history of the punk movement, according to Jess, and it sounds spectacular.